-With the use of the transitional provision, the technical provisions are lower than without the use of it.
-The eligible Tier 1 and 2 capital is increased at the same time if we use the transitional provision.
-Both of these changes tend towards higher solvency capital coverage with the use of the transitional provision than without the use of the transitional provision.
-The change in eligible Tier 1 and 2 capital is less than the change in insurance provisions.
-Requirements for solvency capital are going down and we are seeing an increase in solvency capital coverage.
+With the use of the transitional provision, the technical provisions are lower than without the use of it, with associated higher eligible capital.
 Even without the use of the transitional measure, KLP meets the capital requirements by a good margin.